Chapter 4 Understanding pVACtools outputs

 • The filtered.tsv file is the same structure as the all_epitopes.tsv file but the entries have been filtered down according to the thresholds set by the user during the run.
 The filters will be further explained in subsequent sections.

 • The aggregated.tsv is a condensed output file that contains only the information most pertinent to interpret the results.
-It has contains only the best neoantigen candidate for each variant.
+It contains only the best neoantigen candidate for each variant.
 Our heuristic for determining the best neoantigen is described in subsequent sections of this course.

 • aggregated.metrics.json: The file is only produced by pVACseq.
 It contains metadata needed for visualizing your results in pVACview.